Skip to main content

 4. 04You batch related changes into single prompts with ordered steps rather than sending incremental one-liners.

-What good looks like
+What it looks like when it works

 Strong prompt discipline.
 Consider whether batching could further reduce round-trip overhead.